lindig/ocaml-hyphenate/README.md

 This module implements the hyphenation algorithm using hyphenation patterns.
 Hyphenation patterns for a language are simply stored in a hashtable mapping strings of length _n_ to _n+1_ possible hyphenation points.
-We also remmember the longest pattern such that we can avoid searching for any pattern that exceeds the lengths of the longest stored pattern.
+We also remember the maximum and minimum pattern size such that we can avoid searching for any pattern that falls outside these bounds.

     <<hyphenate.ml>>=
     type path       = string      (* a file path *)